uscuni/streetscape/Readme.md

 1. Université Côte d’Azur-CNRS-AMU-AU, ESPACE, 98 Bd Edouard Herriot, 06200, Nice, France
 2. Department of Social Geography and Regional Development, Charles University, Albertov 6  128 00 Praha 2, Czech Republic

+## Streetscape implementation

+The final version of the streetscape morphometrics is included in the version 0.9.1 of `momepy`.
+Please see the `streetscape.py` module within [`pysal/momepy` repository](https://github.com/pysal/momepy).

 ## Running the example

 You can reproduce the `example-france.ipynb` using the environment defined by [Pixi](https://pixi.sh).